YuukanOO/uniformcss.com/get-started/theming/colors.md

 ### How Color Manipulation Works

 The advanced color manipulation feature is only available to `background-color`, `color`, and `border-color` properties.
-For each type of manipulation the utility shorthand of the property you're trying to affect must be included.
+For each type of manipulation the utility shorthand of the property you're trying to affect must be included e.g. `<shorthand>-red`.

 <div class="bg-white border-1 border-silver-300 p-20 h-200px radius-md">
   <div class="grid grid-cols-1 leading-6 gap-18">